wp-plugins/youtube-embed-plus/readme.txt

 6. YouTube Embed Screenshot 6: Localization/internationalization so you can set the player's interface language

 == Changelog ==

+= YouTube Embed 9.5 =
+ Site origin information with each embed code as an extra security measure.

 = YouTube Embed 9.4 =
 Adds Autofit Widget option for Free and PRO users.
 Also adds slide from left animation to [Pro effects >>](http://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx)